bclasky1539/noakweather-java/README.md

 ## Issues
 If you notice any problems with running this, please open an issue.
+Thanks.

 ## Which groups Metar is able to recognize?